Hermann Stieve: After the war

 He did defend his work on one occasion. "[An anatomist] only tries to retrieve results from those incidents that belong to the saddest experiences known in the history of mankind," he said.
 "In no way do I need to be ashamed of the fact that I was able to reveal new data from the bodies of the executed, facts that were unknown before and are now recognized by the whole world."
 He denied, however, that the executed victims he had done his research on were political prisoners.
 After his death the Bavarian Academy of Sciences and Humanities acknowledged the criticism of Stieve's work in the obituary it published in its yearbook.
 It felt compelled to put to rest "spiteful false accusations" by pointing out that Stieve had never set foot in a concentration camp, nor had he made any request to the prison administration that "this or that should happen" before the execution.
 The bodies he dissected, it claimed, were either victims of accidents or common criminals lawfully sentenced to death.
 He continued to manage his university's Institute of Anatomy and only his death broke his work in 1952.
-Despite of their being involved in different war crimes half of Germany's doctors who were the members of the Nazi Party continued practicing after the war.
+Despite their being involved in different war crimes half of Germany's doctors who were the members of the Nazi Party continued practicing after the war.

 For his work, he was elected to the German Academy of Sciences at Berlin and the German Academy of Sciences Leopoldina.
 The Royal Swedish Academy of Sciences also extended membership to him.
 The hospital erected a bust of Stieve and named a lecture hall after him.
 He died from a stroke in 1952 while serving as the institute's director.
 He had wanted to leave his own body to science, but after his wife objected he was buried.